userfrancine/-userfrancine.github.io/README.md

 • Lucy Punch as Esmé Squalor, a glamorous, wealthy financial advisor, who becomes an ally and love interest for Count Olaf. (seasons 2–3)

 • Dylan Kingwell as Duncan and Quigley Quagmire, Isadora's brothers.
-Duncan is a keen journalist,[14] while Quigley is Isadora and Duncan's long-lost sibling who was thought dead in the fire at the Quagmire home. (guest season 1; main seasons 2–3)
+Duncan is a keen journalist, while Quigley is Isadora and Duncan's long-lost sibling who was thought dead in the fire at the Quagmire home. (guest season 1; main seasons 2–3)

 • Avi Lake as Isadora Quagmire, Duncan and Quigley's sister who loves writing poetry.
 (Main season 2; guest seasons 1 & 3)